-The Rehabilitation Psychology and Special Education Department strongly encourages you to consider a study abroad experience as part of your undergraduate education.
+The Rehabilitation Psychology and Special Education Department encourages you to consider a study abroad experience as part of your undergraduate education.
 International experiences help to broaden perspectives and provide greater understanding about the ways that culture, socialization, and language shape our experiences and world views.
-Study abroad also helps you develop skills in navigating varied cultural and social contexts, understanding ideas from multiple perspectives, and developing critical thinking, communication and cultural competencies that are essential for twenty first century leadership in the field of education.
-Having international academic experiences also contributes to personal growth and self-awareness, qualities that are at the heart of education and excellence in teaching.
+Studying abroad also helps you develop skills in navigating varied cultural and social contexts, understanding ideas from multiple perspectives, and developing critical thinking, communication and cultural competencies that are essential for leadership in the field of education.
+Having international academic experiences contributes to personal growth and self-awareness, qualities that are at the heart of education and excellence in teaching.

 Advising

-Students considering Special Education should be in close contact with an advisor in Education Academic Services and/or the Office of Undergraduate Recruitment and Retention as early as possible to map out when the best time to study abroad may be and to coordinate course selection prior to and during study abroad.
+Students considering Special Education should be in close contact with an academic advisor in the School of Education Student Services as early as possible to map out when the best time to study abroad may be and to coordinate course selection prior to and during study abroad.

 Mapping Your Study Abroad Experience as a Special Education Major